google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 ![Single result page with crash](images/screenshot-single-result-crash.png)

 In the "Error string" text box, enter a substring from the "Run log" text box that will confirm the issue.
-For example, in this case, we could enter "Fatal signal 11".
+For example, in this case, we could enter "Calling vkWaitForFences Timeout" (without quotes).
+Another common string is: "Fatal signal 11".
 Ideally, we should enter something even more specific, such as a function name from a stack trace, but this is only possible if a stack trace is shown in the run log.

-We can also surmise that the error occurs during shader compilation, and so any successful shader compilation during the reduction process is uninteresting.
-As such,
-we can greatly speed up the reduction by enabling the "Skip Render" option.

-> The "Skip Render" option causes the worker to only compile the shader,
+> Enabling the "Skip Render" option causes the worker to only compile the shader,
 > without rendering an image, which is much faster.
-> In this case,
-> a successful compilation is regarded as uninteresting for the reduction.
+> However, you must ensure that this is still sufficient to trigger
+> the required error string output.
+> If you enable "Skip Render",
-> You should not enable this option if the error you are reducing
+> the reduction will fail almost instantly if the error string output
-> occurs during rendering, or as a result of rendering.
+> does not appear, in which case you can try again without "Skip Render".

-The other default settings are sufficient, so click "Start Reduction".
+The default settings are sufficient, so click "Start Reduction".

-This time, you will not see the worker rendering the image, because the "Skip Render" option has been set, although you may still see the "sanity image" being rendered, which is used to check that the graphics driver is still able to render a basic image.

 Once the reduction has finished, refresh the page and you should see the result.